akira2963753/Low-Cost-AI-Accelerator-Based-on-TPU/README.md

 ## RTL Simulation :
 We use 8x8 Systolic Array and 8x3 Compensation Array to simulate the proposed architecture.
+Therefore, We use 64 * 5bit Weight Memory, 64 * 7bit Activation Memory and 24 * 3bit Compensation Memory to help ours simulation.

 ### Answer Check
 We use Pytohn to check the answer, the result in [output.out](./Source/Output.out)